wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 // Here, we will hold the attachment to be sent to the LLM and the `OpenAIClient`
 // to which we will delegate most of the behavior. struct SlideshowClientInner {
-    // An `Attachment` is how Moly Kit represents all kind of files that are
+    // An `Attachment` is how Moly Kit represents all kinds of files that are
     // exchanged with LLMs.
 This will be our image when set.
     attachment: Option<Attachment>,
     openai_client: OpenAIClient,